LukeShu/periwinkle/README.md

 # periwinkle
-A mailing list software that doesn't just do email
+A mailing list software that doesn't just do email.

+See the `HACKING/` directory for documentation for developers.